BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 - Also a bullet point
 + Still a bullet point

-> ## CHALLENGE 3.2
+> ## CHALLENGE 3.2 - Inserting Bullet Points
 >Now let’s practice creating bullet lists.
-Use the search function in RStudio to locate the phrase “At least 170”, in the example academic paper.
-This sentence and the following two should be turned into bullet points.
+Search in the paper "it is important to highlight:" and apply bullet points for each of the next 3 sentences.
 >
 >> ## SOLUTION
 >> ```